 2. Block reward halving

-One of Bitcoin’s most central own rules is the block reward halving.
-The halving refers to a feature programmed in the Bitcoin protocol, which is meant to keep the bitcoin supply stable and also protect against inflation.
-In practice this means that miners who maintain the Bitcoin network are awarded half the bitcoins compared to before.
-At the beginning of 2020 bitcoins were born in groups of 12.5 units roughly between 10 minutes, but after the halving in spring only 6,25 units were born in the same time.
+One of Bitcoin’s most central own rules is block reward halving.
+Halving refers to a feature programmed in the Bitcoin protocol, which is to keep the bitcoin supply stable and also protect against inflation.
+In practice, this means that miners who maintain the Bitcoin network are awarded half the bitcoins compared to before.
+At the beginning of 2020, bitcoins were born in groups of 12.5 units, roughly between 10 minutes, but after halving in spring 2020, only 6,25 units were born at the same time.

 When Bitcoin’s supply has halved every four years it has also every time resulted in Bitcoin’s demand growing.
 Every time.